 Vikram Misra, Barrister at Clarence Chambers, continues his series into practice and procedure.
-In this article, he explores interlocutory injunctions as a guide for instructing solicitors.
+In this article, he provides guidance to navigate interlocutory injunctions, with a focus on the test, procedure, evidence, and more.
 Follow the series here.

 Interlocutory injunctions are often sought on short notice.
 As such, it is important that instructing solicitors have a general understanding of the legal principles and procedure involved in moving the court for such relief.